 2. Will the fields be able to be used for cricket over summer?

 No, the fields will be closed over summer, with regular users provided with alternate fields to use.
-The fields will be open in time for the start of the winter sporting season, March 2022.

 If you have any questions or concerns, please don't hestiate to contact us.